RicardoBOKA/event-management-frontend/README.md

-# Event Management Frontend
+# Event Management Fro
+ntend

-This repository contains the frontend for an event management web application.
+This repository contains the frontend for an event management we b application.
 The application allows users to create, manage, and participate in events.
 It is built using modern web development technologies to ensure a responsive and user-friendly experience.

 ## Setup and Installation